monoscope-tech/apitoolkit-landing/blog/updates-october-2022/index.md

 Apitoolkit is on the journey of helping developers create amazing API documentation with very low effort.
 And even while some of these functionality are still in progress or in flux, we're constantly thinking about the bigger picture, and are confident that we will solve this problem of API documentation elegantly, with time.

-APIToolkit is committed to guiding you through managing quality documentation, and we have written some articles on this topic.
+monoscope is committed to guiding you through managing quality documentation, and we have written some articles on this topic.
 Take a look:
 - [How to write API Docs; 6 API Documentation Best Practices](https://monoscope.tech/blog/how-to-write-api-docs/)
 - [Writing API Documentation - Best Practices and Mistakes to Avoid](https://monoscope.tech/blog/writing-api-documentation)

-At APIToolkit, we care about our users and developers, we concentrated on making our documentation process straightforward and scalable, with the ability to add and remove content in the event that any step was overlooked or overly explained.
+At monoscope, we care about our users and developers, we concentrated on making our documentation process straightforward and scalable, with the ability to add and remove content in the event that any step was overlooked or overly explained.

-## What else is going on at the moment with APIToolkit?
+## What else is going on at the moment with monoscope?

 A lot actually.
 We're currently working a lot on our data visualization approach and charts, as well as how we express and present API anomalies.
 But more on this in the next weeks.

-We're also going to launch APItoolkit this November, and finally step out of the Beta.
-If you'll like to get onboarded into APItoolkit before then (and benefit from our early user advantages), please feel free to reach out.
+We're also going to launch monoscope this November, and finally step out of the Beta.
+If you'll like to get onboarded into monoscope before then (and benefit from our early user advantages), please feel free to reach out.

 We will be spending some time in Kigali (Rwanda) this November, with plans to connect in person with other founders and especially some of our users.
 So, say hi if you're around.

 Have a lovely weekend where ever you are, and stay happy

 Anthony Alaribe<br/>
-Co-founder APItoolkit
+Co-founder monoscope